pletfix/docs/en/database.md

     $schema = database()->schema();

-Normally you don't need the schema functions directly.
-Rather, you should use [migration files](migrations) to define or modify the database schema.
+The schema functions are mainly used in [migration files](migrations).

 <a name="type-mapping"></a>
 ### Field Type Mapping